dry-python/returns/CONTRIBUTING.md

 We also use `pytest-mypy-plugins`.
 Tests cases are located inside `./typesafety` If you create new types or typed functions, it is required to test their types.

-The full suite including tests for type-safety can be run with the following:
+The type-safety tests can be run with the following:

 ```bash
 poetry run pytest typesafety